quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 * "cc_bandwidth_probe" // needed for some CCs to figure out bandwidth allocations when there are no normal sends

+Note: for more details on "datagram_id", see {{datagram-id}}.
+It is only needed when keeping track of packet coalescing.

 ### packet_received
 Importance: Core